hanqiao-tao/HanqiaoTao-2025-Theory-and-Practice/README.md

 Other parameters controlling the algorithm can be found in the header file "FTSP-P.h".
 We also provide codes that use the CPLEX 20.10 to directly solve the problem.

-If you discover any bugs in the code, please feel free to contact taohanqiao19@nudt.edu.cn.
+If you find any problem or bug in the code, please feel free to contact taohanqiao19@nudt.edu.cn.

 **References**